RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Baselines

 \section{Baselines}

-We compare RAMoEA-QA against two representative baselines: (i) a general-purpose audio-language model used \emph{as-is} (\textsc{Pengi}), and (ii) a domain-specific audio-QA architecture implemented as a \emph{monolithic} (single-path) counterpart to our routed model (\textsc{CaReAQA-style}).
+We compare RAMoEA-QA against three representative baselines: (i) a general-purpose audio-language model used \emph{as-is} (\textsc{Pengi}), (ii) a stronger general-purpose large audio-language model with instruction tuning and complex audio reasoning capabilities (\textsc{GAMA}), and (iii) a domain-specific audio-QA architecture implemented as a \emph{monolithic} (single-path) counterpart to our routed model (\textsc{CaReAQA-style}).